osama-y-elsaid/Python_Parser/README.md

 ## Setup
 1. Install Java Runtime Environment (JRE) version 8 or above.
-2. Install ANTLR v4 following the instructions on the official ANTLR website.
+2. Install ANTLR v4 following the instructions on the official ANTLR [website](https://github.com/antlr/antlr4/blob/master/doc/getting-started.md).
-3. Ensure Python 3.x is installed on your system.
+3. [Optional] Ensure Python 3.x is installed on your system to run the "run_parser.py" script.

 ## How to Use/Run the Parser
 1. Navigate to the directory containing the `.g4` grammar file.